Alchyon/AniLoader/README.md

 Simple script written in C to easily download anime from AnimeWorld.
 This program use curl and web-scraping technique to gather the links.

+## Requirements:
+- Windows 10 1903 or newer
+- curl present in the PATH, integrated in Windows from the update afore mentioned
+- conio.h installed

+## Installation:
+- git clone
+- cd .\AniLoader\
+- make
+- .\AniLoader.exe

+## Usage:
+Just follow what the program tells you to do.
+Texts are in italian only, english texts will be added in the future, maybe.